PlywoodPallet/calculator/README.md

 - This was my first medium-sized project for the Odin Project
 - I wrote this project before learning about design patterns.
 Implementing the advanced logic heavily complicated my code
 - Writing the advanced logic made me appreciate how simple-looking apps like a calculator can have a lot going on underneath
+- I was motivated to write some advance logic to make it more usable
  - Decimal math is not precise in js by default, learning how to implement this was beyond the scope of the project
  - Creating a negative/positive button helped with negative number calculations